When you think about Easter, you can’t help but think of “Peeps.”

 5. +Roscoe E. Rodda, b.
 June 1862 in Michigan; he m.
 Lula M. Chetham.
 Had children.

-Roscoe E. Rodda, son of Simon & Elizabeth Rodda, was born June 1862 in Lake Superior, Michigan.
+Roscoe E. Rodda, son of Simon & Elizabeth Rodda, was born June 1862 in Lake Superior, Michigan, and died in 1941 in Lancaster, PA.
 He married 28 Oct 1885 in Cook Co., Illinois to Lula/Luella May Chetham, daughter of Samuel Cyrus & Minnie Marie (Wells) Chetham.
 She was born 9 Jul 1869 in Chicago, Cook Co., Illinois, and died 27 May 1929 in Zion, Lake Co., IL.
 She is buried in Lancaster, PA.
 He was a confectioner, candy maker, first producer of a marshmallow treat we now call “Peeps.” [see subject of this story].

 U.S. Census > 1900 United States Federal Census > Ohio > Hamilton > Cincinnati > District 12